ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 # First, create a lab07 repo

-Go to github.com and create a new empty repo called spis19-lab07-Name1-Name2.
-When creating the repo import the starter file from this git repo: `https://github.com/ucsd-cse-spis-2019/lab07starter.git`
+Go to [GitHub](https://github.com) and create a repo called `spis19-lab07-Name1-Name2`.
+When creating the repo, instead of clicking "New repository," click "Import repository" and import (via the "Your old repository’s clone URL" textbox) from this git repo: `https://github.com/ucsd-cse-spis-2019/lab07starter.git`

 Then use `git clone` to clone this into your `~/github` directory.